All the best experiences

 Rammagerdin - Iceland Gift Store

-As one of the oldest gift shops in Iceland, Rammagerdin is an excellent place to shop for souvenirs and handicrafts.
-Woolen sweaters, scented candles, and ceramics are the most common items to see here.
+As one of the oldest gift shops in Iceland, Rammagerdin is an excellent place to shop for high-quality souvenirs and handicrafts.
+Woolen sweaters, jewelry, scented candles, and ceramics are the most common items to see here.

 Cafes and Restaurants at Keflavik Airport

-For travelers strapped for time, dining at the cafes, convenience stores, and restaurants at Keflavik International Airport is ideal.
-Besides, these food places offer different options, from Icelandic dishes to ready meals.
+Travelers have multiple food options at Keflavik AirportFor travelers strapped for time, dining at the cafes, convenience stores, and restaurants at Keflavik International Airport is ideal.
+These food places offer many different options, from Icelandic dishes to ready meals.

 10-11 Convenience Store